mallocator/versioned-api-router/README.md

 * validate: A global validator the overrides the default behavior for api parameters (not version mismatches).
 * paramMap: The property on the request object on which to find parsed parameters.
 * paramOrder: The order in which request properties are searched for incoming parameters.
 Once a parameter has been found it's not going to be overwritten by other properties.
+* routerFunction: The router function used to generate Routers

 ### Router.all / Router.METHOD